 I used to be just as guilty of this as anyone.

-I mostly did machines and isolation movements, which aren’t useless, but can’t alone get you to your goal.
+I mostly did machine exercises and isolation movements, which aren’t useless, but can’t alone get you to your goal.

-This was a rather “shocking” lesson to learn because I had always believed that heavy lifting was for building strength, not size.
+This was a rather “shocking” lesson to learn because I’d always believed heavy weightlifting was for gaining strength, not size.

-With shoulders, that means a major emphasis on heavy barbell and dumbbell pressing with some supplementary work for the side and rear delts.
+And for the shoulders, that means a lot of heavy barbell and dumbbell pressing with some supplementary work for the side and rear delts.

-“But wait a minute,” you might be thinking. “[SHREDDED FITNESS MODEL] does a billion reps in his shoulder workouts and has 3D cannonballs… What gives?”
+“But wait a minute,” you might be thinking. “[SHREDDED FITNESS MODEL] does a billion reps of isolation exercises in his shoulder workouts and has 3D cannonball shoulders . . .
+What gives?”